Brunner-neutrino-lab/Q1-Laser-Controls-Labview/README.md

 **Body:** Body of the HTTP response from the laser.
 Usually `{"message":"success"}` or `{"message":"failed"}`

 ## Check Current Status
-This is a simple example vi to show how commands are issued.
-It is for demonstration and troubleshooting only, **do not** embed this in other vi's!
+This is a vi to show the current settings of the laser as an un-parsed JSON string.

 ### Inputs:
 **None**